matteo-pellegrini/LatInfLexi/data_sheet.md

 **Has the dataset been used for any published work already?**

-The dataset has been used for several publications on paradigm structure in Latin by Matteo Pellegrini and collaborators.
+The dataset (in its previous version) has been used for several publications on paradigm structure in Latin by Matteo Pellegrini and collaborators.
 The most up-to-date and complete analysis can be found in Pellegrini.
 2023. *Paradigm Structure and Predictability in Latin Inflection.
 An Entropy-based Approach*.
 It has also been used to supply information on Latin for the Oxford Online Database of Romance Verb Morphology (Beniamine, Maiden & Round.
 2020.
 Opening the Romance Verbal Inflection Dataset 2.0: a CLDF Lexicon. https://aclanthology.org/2020.lrec-1.370.pdf)

 # Distribution.